cepdnaclk/e20-co502-RV32IM_Pipelined_Processor_Group-05/README.md

 ## RV32IM Pipeline Processor Design

-This project focuses on designing a 32-bit RISC-V RV32IM pipeline processor with five stages: Instruction Fetch (IF), Decode (ID), Execute (EX), Memory Access (MEM), and Write Back (WB).
-The processor supports the RV32I base instructions and the M-extension for integer multiplication and division.
-The design emphasizes efficient instruction flow with minimized hazards, utilizing forwarding and stalling for data hazards and branch prediction for control hazards.
+This project involves designing a 32-bit RISC-V RV32IM pipelined processor featuring the standard five stages: Instruction Fetch (IF), Instruction Decode (ID), Execute (EX), Memory Access (MEM), and Write Back (WB).
+The processor supports the full RV32I base instruction set along with the M-extension for integer multiplication and division.
+The design emphasizes correct instruction flow, efficient pipeline operation, and proper handling of hazards.

-The processor is implemented using Verilog , simulated with tools like ModelSim, and tested using the RISC-V toolchain and compliance tests.
-Performance optimizations include pipeline balancing and optional cache integration for faster memory access.
-The project delivers a functional HDL codebase, test results, and optionally, an FPGA prototype.
+The processor is implemented in Verilog and verified using comprehensive simulation workflows.
+A custom testbench is used to stimulate the processor, while GTKWave assists with waveform analysis.
+Power and timing characteristics are evaluated using Synopsys PrimePower and PrimeTime, providing accurate reports for performance and timing validation.

-This design project enhances understanding of processor architecture, pipelining, and ISA implementation, providing a solid foundation for exploring advanced computer engineering concepts.
+This project strengthens understanding of processor architecture, pipeline behavior, RISC-V ISA implementation, timing analysis, and low-level hardware design.

 ## Key Features of the RV32IM Processor